rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - Two-stage binding from Names to values*

 Because RhoVM operates against a key-value data store, a state change is realized by an operation that changes which key maps to which value.
 This operation is the rho-calculus I/O reduction rule.
-Effectively, it is a substitution rule that specifies a computation :code:`P` to be performed if a discrete value is observed at a given key.
-Keys are analogous to names, in that they allow the programmer to reference the location in memory of the value that they would like to change.
+Effectively, it is a substitution rule that specifies a computation :code:`P` to be performed if a new, discrete value is observed at a given key.
+Keys are analogous to names in that they allow the programmer to reference the location in memory of the value that they would like to alter.
 In the following example, :code:`val` is the value being changed:

 ::